MinZHANG-WHU/Change-Detection-Review/readme.md

 Currently, there are some freely available data sets for change detection, which can be used as benchmark datasets for AI training and accuracy evaluation in future research.
 Detailed information is presented in Table 3.
 <table>
-<caption>Tabel 3.
+<caption>Table 3.
 A list of open datasets for change detection.</caption>
 	<tr>
 	    <th>Type</th>
 	    <th width="180px">Data set</th>